terrafarm/content-library/content/wiki/Essential Soil Science.md

 ---
 tags: ecology book
 ---
-A book by Mark Ashman
+A book by Mark Ashman.

 Full title: Essential Soil Science : A Clear and Concise Introduction to Soil Science

+Really good primer on soil classification, structure, metamorphosis, and living systems.

 # Amazon